O-ring: Other seals

 Although the O-ring was originally so named because of its circular cross section, there are now variations in cross-section design.
 The shape can have different profiles, such as an x-shaped profile, commonly called the X-ring, Q-ring, or by the trademarked name Quad Ring.
 When squeezed upon installation, they seal with 4 contact surfaces—2 small contact surfaces on the top and bottom.
 This contrasts with the standard O-ring's comparatively larger single contact surfaces top and bottom.
 X-rings are most commonly used in reciprocating applications, where they provide reduced running and breakout friction and reduced risk of spiraling when compared to O-rings.

-There are also rings with a square profile, commonly called square-cuts, lathe cuts, tabular cut or Square rings.
-When O-rings were selling at a premium because of the novelty, lack of efficient manufacturing processes and high labor content, Square rings were introduced as an economical substitution for O-rings.
+There are also rings with a square profile, commonly called square-cuts, lathe cuts, tabular cut, or square rings.
+When O-rings were selling at a premium because of the novelty, lack of efficient manufacturing processes, and high labor content, square rings were introduced as an economical substitution for O-rings.
 The square ring is typically manufactured by molding an elastomer sleeve which is then lathe-cut.
 This style of seal is sometimes less expensive to manufacture with certain materials and molding technologies (compression molding, transfer molding, injection molding), especially in low volumes.
 The physical sealing performance of square rings in static applications is superior to that of O-rings, however in dynamic applications it is inferior to that of O-rings.
 Square rings are usually used only in dynamic applications as energizers in cap seal assemblies.
 Square rings can also be more difficult to install than O-rings.

-Similar devices with a non-round cross-sections are called seals, packings or gaskets.
-See also washers.
+Similar devices with a non-round cross-sections are called seals, packings, or gaskets.
+See also Washer (hardware).

 Automotive cylinder heads are typically sealed by flat gaskets faced with copper.

 Knife edges pressed into copper gaskets are used for high vacuum.

 Elastomers or soft metals that solidify in place are used as seals.